kawaiicakes/NoBullship/README.md

 # 📝 In-Development Features

 - JEI compatibility for multiblocks themselves
-- NBT structure support; convert NBT structures to/from multiblock recipes!
 - Configurable drops of blocks from multiblock recipe on entity death
 - Miscellaneous improvements and bug fixes
 - Research table mechanic!